umigv/nav_onboarding_2023/README.md

 ```
 - The `catkin_create_pkg` will create a ros package (folder) with the main files you will be writing your code in.
 - These files will be found in the `~/ros_tutorial_ws/src` directory, under a folder called <package_name> (which you specified when running the command).
+- 'roscpp' 'rospy' 'std_msgs' etc, these are all ROS dependencies.
+These are just the ones needed for this tutorial, there are many other possible dependencies, and we will look into this as we develop more complex projects.

 <br>
 Use the links below to learn how to create the subscriber node, and then call the service!